UB-Mannheim/zotero-ocr/README.md

 ![Start the plugin](./screenshots/pdfselection.png)

 The plugin will take some to process your PDF (one single page can take several seconds), be patient.
-If your PDF didn't have a parent item (https://www.zotero.org/support/kb/library_items), Zotero OCR will immeditately create one to ensure that its output file will be clearly associated with your PDF.
+If your PDF didn't have a parent item (https://www.zotero.org/support/kb/library_items), Zotero OCR will immediately create one to ensure that its output file will be clearly associated with your PDF.
 The parent item is where you can enter proper metadata for your PDF, which will facilitate proper Zotero citations if you need them.

 After processing, Zotero OCR will attach its output files to the parent item.
 Using the default settings, you will obtain:
 * HTML attachments for the first 5 pages of the PDF (listed as page-1, page-2, etc.).
 This is mostly useful to verify that tesseract has been executed properly.